Product Security

 Data-at-Rest Encryption

-The files stored within the Data Lake S3 bucket are stored encrypted leveraging AWS managed Key Management Services (KMS) using 256-bit Advanced Encryption Standard (AES-256).
-AWS secrets manager is leveraged to store credentials for external Application Program Interfaces (APIs) and AWS Relational Database Service (RDS) access.
+The files stored within the Data Lake Amazon Simple Storage Service (Amazon S3) bucket are stored encrypted leveraging AWS Key Management Services (KMS) by using 256-bit Advanced Encryption Standard (AES-256).
+AWS Secrets Manager is leveraged to store credentials for external Application Program Interfaces (APIs) and Amazon Relational Database Service (RDS) access.

 Data-in-Transit Encryption